SamarthS7-cmd/pwn.college_Samarth/Chaining commands.md

 ## What I learnt
 I learnt about shell scripts and how we can put commands into a file.
-I also learnt about nano text editor.
+A shell script is a file containing a series of commands for the shell to execute.
+The shell itself is a command-line interpreter (CLI), while a shell script is a saved list of instructions .
 ## References
 No reference was used for this challenge.